justinline/100-days-of-code/log.md

 **Today's Progress:** Finished constructing the D3 Bar chart

 **Thoughts:** Took time to differentiate through the differences between V3 and V4 of D3.js - some of the functions are pretty different in name.
 Need to add title and some better styling still but this is progress enough for the time being!

+### Day 7: January 4, 2018

+**Today's Progress:** Coachella Roulette

+**Thoughts:** Needed some new inspiration for music to listen to at work.
+Decided to make a script to select a random performer from the Coachella 2018 lineup.
+Very fun, quick and extremely satisfying.
+May add some more functionality in future.